yvespeirsman/yvespeirsman.github.io/_posts/2014-09-11-friends-sentiment.markdown

 <div id='seasonChart'></div>

 <p class="nomargin">If we zoom in on the individual episodes in every season, we can see their
 sentiment scores are all over the place.
+The graph below has all episodes in a season (typically 24) on the X axis, and their sentiment score on the Y axis.
+Each season has a different color.
 For what it’s worth, episode 22, near the end of each season, appears to have the widest variation in sentiment.
 Immediately after that, most seasons end in a balance of emotions, with very little variation between episodes 23 and 24 across the seasons:</p>